Famous Pool Sharks (and some SEXY ones too!)

 by Michael R. Burch

-That billiards is one of the oldest competitive sports still being played today
+That billiards is one of the oldest competitive sports

 can easily be demonstrated.
 Billiards was being played outdoors in France in the 1300s,

-as documented by medieval art.
+as indicated by medieval art.
 Court

 records show that King Louis XI of France purchased a billiard table in 1470.
 In 1587 Mary, Queen

 of Scots, complained bitterly that her captors had deprived her of her table de billiard, shortly